carvalhobfr/Marvel-API/README.md

-Name: Matheus Rodrigues Carvalho
-Title: Growin - FE Engineer - Coding Challenge - MARVEL API

-Build:
+#Marvel Api Characters

+##Build:
-1- Replace your API key in .env.local
+1- Create a .env.local in the project root with the API variables (REACT_APP_API_KEY and REACT_APP_API_KEY_PRIVATE) 2- Replace your API key in .env.local
-2- npm i
+3- Install all dependencies ( npm i or yarn)
-3- npm start
+4- npm start or yarn start